testdrivenio/fastapi-react/blog.md

 1. Develop a RESTful API with Python and FastAPI
 2. Scaffold a React project with Create React App
+3. Manage state operations with React Context API and Hooks
-3. Create and render React components in the browser
+4. Create and render React components in the browser
-4. Connect a React application to a FastAPI backend
+5. Connect a React application to a FastAPI backend

-TODO: add objectives for React Context API and Hooks

 ## What is FastAPI?

-FastAPI is a modern, high-performance, batteries-included Python web framework that's perfect for building RESTful APIs.
-It can handle both synchronous and asynchronous requests and has built-in support for data validation, JSON serialization, authentication and authorization, and OpenAPI.
+FastAPI is a python framework for building fast and efficient backend APIs.
+It handles both synchronous and asynchronous operations and has built-in support for data validation, authentication, and an interactive documentation powered by OpenAPI.

-TODO: can you rewrite this in your own words

 ## What is React?

-React is an open-source, front end, JavaScript library for building user interfaces or UI components.
-It is maintained by Facebook and a community of individual developers and companies.
-React can be used as a base in the development of single-page or mobile applications.
+React is a JavaScript UI library used in building frontend application components.
+It was developed by Facebook and is currently maintained by Facebook and the open source community.

-TODO: can you rewrite this in your own words

 ## Setting up the Project